ART & ARCHITECTURAL TOURS - PO BOX 25062 - SARASOTA, FL 3427-5062

 He has also developed relationships with the best local travel guides in order to offer you the optimal experience touring the destination of your choice.

-Over 364 different courses are approved by AIA/CES (American Institute of Architects/Continuing Education Systems) ASID (American Society of Interior Designers/IDCEC), and all the state boards of architecture and interior designers, nationwide.
+Over 360 different courses were approved by AIA/CES (American Institute of Architects/Continuing Education Systems), ASID (American Society of Interior Designers), IDCEC (International Design Continuing Education Council), IIDA (International Interior Designer Association), and all the State Boards of Architecture and Interior Designers, nationwide & Canada.

 He also works as a consultant to interior designers and architects helping to integrate innovative "green" designs into their building plans.

-Besides his tours and seminars, Jean frequently lectures on European History, European Jewish History, the Arab Civilization and the Ottoman Empire, History of Art, Architecture and French Literature.
+Besides his tours and seminars, Jean frequently lectures on European History, European Jewish History, the Arab Civilization and the Ottoman Empire, History of Art, History of Architecture, French Literature and French Cinema, as well on lighting, and how to create buildings respecting the environment.

 Personal History: Jean was born in France, but spent most of his childhood in Tunisia where his physician father was the director of the Pasteur Institute.
 The family returned to France a few years after Tunisia gained its independence from France.
 There, as a young man, he had the unique opportunity to work as personal assistant to Louis Malle, the famed movie director of Au Revoir les Enfants, My Dinner with André, Pretty Baby and many other award-winning films.